Petty Knives

 3 products

-The do-everything blade between paring and chef’s—the petty knife.
+The do-everything blade between paring and chef's: the petty knife.
 Often called a Japanese kitchen utility knife, it excels at precise, everyday prep on the board or in-hand: berries, shallots, herbs, citrus, and clean trimming on proteins.
+A Japanese petty knife gives home cooks and professional chefs a fine tip and thin blade that feels natural for detail work.

 Why a petty knife belongs in your kit

-A petty gives you a fine tip and thin blade that feels natural for detail work.
-It’s the control of a paring with enough reach for small slicing—perfect for the tasks you repeat all week.
+Petty knives give you the control of paring knives with enough reach for small slicing, perfect for the tasks you repeat all week.

 • In-hand comfort: peel, trim, and tourne with accuracy